 Human Resources FMLA/Leave Team may require an employee to report periodically on her/his status and intent to return to work.
 This reporting requirement may not be discriminatory and must take into account all of the relevant facts and circumstances related to the employee's leave situation.

 In situations where an employee discovers after beginning leave that the circumstances have changed and the amount of leave originally anticipated is no longer necessary, the employee should give reasonable notice (a minimum of two days) to the employer where early return to work is foreseeable.
 An employee may not be required to take more leave than necessary to address the qualifying circumstances.

-As a condition of restoring an employee from FMLA leave occasioned by employee's own health condition, the department must require certification from her/his health care provider that the employee is able to resume work, and can perform the essential functions of the job.
-The MSU Human Resource FMLA Coordinator is allowed to contact the doctor for clarification or authentication under the same terms as apply for the original certification.
+As a condition of restoring an employee from FMLA leave occasioned by employee's own health condition, the employee must provide certification from her/his health care provider that the employee is able to resume work, and can perform the essential functions of the job.
+The MSU Human Resources FMLA Coordinator is allowed to contact the doctor for clarification or authentication under the same terms as apply for the original certification.
 However, no second or third fitness-for-duty certifications may be required.
 This policy or practice must be uniformly applied to all similarly-situated employees (i.e., same occupation, same serious health condition) and must comply with state or local laws, terms of a Collective Bargaining Agreement, or requirements of ADA.
-When clarification of a fitness-for-duty certification is determined to be necessary, an employee's return to work cannot be delayed more than two days while inquiry is made.
+When clarification of a release to return to work is determined to be necessary, an employee's return to work cannot be delayed more than two days while inquiry is made.